martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 | Super Bowl 51 | New England Patriots | 0       | -18     | -19     | 0       | 6          |
 | Super Bowl 51 | Atlanta Falcons      | 0       | 18      | 19      | 0       | -6         |

-This game would qualify as both case 1 and case 2 comebacks.
+This game would qualify as both case 1 and case 2 comebacks since the Patriots were down by 18 points at halftime and 19 points going into the 4th but still won the game.
 Now let's look at the likelyhood of a comeback game across the 4 leagues.

 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/Comebackcase1.png" alt="alt text" width="640" height="427">